lifwanian/how-to-build-an-ios-messaging-app/en/implement_1-on-1_messaging.md

 ### Send Typing Status

-Messaging supports a typing indicator.
+The Messaging supports a typing indicator.
 The typing indicator shows who is typing and how many people are typing now.

-When the message is entering in UITextField, send the command to notify typing.
-When ```UITextField``` is empty, send the command to notify typing end.
+When a message is being entered in ```UITextField```, send a command to notify typing status.
+When ```UITextField``` is empty, send a command to notify the end of typing.

 ```objectivec
 - (void) textFieldDidChange:(UITextView *)textView